Erasmus at Computer Science

-This page contains some useful information for students of the degree courses of the Department of Computer Science who are interested in an Erasmus mobility.
-In the (unlikely but possible) case of inconsistent information, the information contained in the call and in the attachments (see Erasmus Mobility) apply.
+This page provides useful information for students enrolled in the degree programmes of the Department of Computer Science who are interested in Erasmus mobility.
+In the (unlikely but possible) event of discrepancies, the information contained in the official call and its attachments (see Erasmus Mobility) applies.

 Presentation of the call